grantdavis303/grantdavis303/README.md

 ![github_flatirons_graphic](https://github.com/user-attachments/assets/1c9674fa-a2ea-4080-b313-744d4623d13e)

-### Hello, I'm Grant! 👋
+## Hi, I'm Grant! 👋

+### About Me

-I'm a software developer with a background in marketing and design, bringing a user-centric mindset, strong communication skills, and attention to detail to full-stack software development.
+Software developer with a background in marketing and design, bringing a user-centric mindset, strong communication skills, and attention to detail to full-stack software development.
 Experienced in building reliable, maintainable applications using React, TypeScript, Node.js, Ruby on Rails, and PostgreSQL, with experience implementing CI/CD pipelines and automated testing.
 Currently expanding technical skills in Docker and Python to strengthen full-stack development and DevOps knowledge.
-Passionate about collaborative problem-solving, building well-designed software, and advancing technology that drives exploration, growth, and automation.
+Passionate about collaborative problem-solving, building scalable software, and advancing technology that drives innovation.

 Here you'll find a collection of projects I'm currently working on or have worked on in the past.
 Feel free to take a look around and connect with me on [LinkedIn](https://www.linkedin.com/in/grantdavis303/).